laurachrobak/3Dreconstruction/README.md

 # 3Dreconstruction
 + This repository provides a python script to make 3D reconstruction using PhotoScan

-+ This tutorial explains how to create a 3D reconstruction using PhotoScan.
-A few things that are required include: a PhotoScan license, images, and a camera calibration.
++ A few things that are required include: a PhotoScan license, images, and camera parameters.

 # Start
 PhotoScan has a GUI version that is easy to use, however, this tutorial uses a python script to access the PhotoScan API.
-The underwater images that are used to make the results presented here are color corrected using closed-source software and were collected and preprocessed by Katie Skinner.
-Finally, for camera calibration refer to Matlab or OpenCV.
+The underwater images that are used to make the results presented here are color corrected using closed-source software and were collected and preprocessed by [Katie Skinner](https://kskin.github.io/katiesrobots/).

 # Run
 To run this code use the following command in the folder containing photoscan.sh: